Generic name: perflutren protein type a microsphere (intravenous route) [ per-FLOO-tren-PROE-teen-type-A-MYE-kroe-sfeers ]

 A doctor or other trained health professional will give you this medicine.
 This medicine is given through a needle placed in one of your veins before the ultrasound.

 Your doctor may have special instructions for you in preparation for your test.
 If you do not understand the instructions you receive or if you have not received such instructions, check with your doctor in advance.

 Precautions while using Optison

 It is very important that your doctor check your progress very closely while you are receiving this medicine.
 This will allow your doctor to see if the medicine is working properly and to decide if you should continue to receive it.

-This medicine may cause a serious type of allergic reaction called anaphylaxis.
-Anaphylaxis can be life-threatening and requires immediate medical attention.
+This medicine may cause a serious type of allergic reactions, including anaphylaxis, which can be life-threatening and require immediate medical attention.
 Tell your doctor right away if you have a rash, itching, hoarseness, trouble breathing, trouble swallowing, or any swelling of your hands, face, or mouth after receiving this medicine.

 This medicine contains albumin, which is made from human blood.
 All donated blood is tested for certain viruses.
 Although your risk for getting a virus from the medicine is very low, talk with your doctor if you have concerns.